thortle/Twibot-20/README.md

 ## 8. Requirements

-Ensure the following dependencies are installed:
+Ensure the following dependencies are installed :

 ```bash
 torch>=1.12.0